 Given the motifs associated with the temperature response, we tested each motif for an association between binding site divergence and ASE at 22°C. Within genes down-regulated at 22°C, divergence of 5 motifs was found to have a weak but significant association with expression divergence (MIG1, MIG2, MIG3, TDA9 and YGR067C, linear regression, Holm-Bonferroni corrected p < 0.05, Figure S1).
-No motifs were correlated with ASE in genes up-regulated at 22°C, but one motif (ARO80)

-was correlated with ASE in genes that showed allele-by-temperature effects and up-regulation at $22^{\circ}$ C (p = 0.0028, adjusted r-squared = 0.11).
-The weak correlations suggest that ASE is likely often caused by cis-regulatory mutations outside of known binding sites.
+Only one motif (ARO80) was correlated with ASE in genes up-regulated at 22°C when genes that show allele-by-temperature effect were specifically examined (p = 0.0028, adjusted r-squared = 0.11).
+The weak correlations suggest that ASE is likely to be caused by cis-regulatory mutations outside of known binding sites.